themightycrypto/Profit-Pilot/README.md

  It can transfer your BTC or ETH profits to USDT or fiat when the market drops(Pro Version).
 It makes confguring separate coins easy! </p>
 &nbsp;
 <p><strong>What does Profit Pilot do?</strong></p>
-<p>Works with ProfitTrailer or Feeder or Magic, or without Feeder or Magic.
-You do not have to get both.</p>

-<p>Automatically saves settings to ProfitTrailer.</p>

-<p>No typing commands in ProftTrailer.</p>
+<p>Automatically saves settings to ProfitTrailer.
+No typing commands in ProftTrailer.</p>

 <p>New PT Feeder user settings screen. (or also use PT Magic) </p>